nomad-coe/greenX/GX-LAPW/README.md

-## GreenX library - LAPW

-This directory is a placeholder for the development of the LAPW (Linearized Augmented Plane Wave) component of GreenX.
+## GreenX library - LAPW (Linearized Augmented Plane Wave)

+The cubic scaling GW method is implemented in exciting following the approach described by Kutepov et al[@kutepov2017linearized].
+A key distinction between Kutepov's methodology and ours lies in their utilization of Matsubara frequencies, whereas we employ the zero-temperature approach relying on imaginary time.

-See the [GreenX document](Documents/GreenX.md) for the structure of the library.
+See the [GreenX website](https://nomad-coe.github.io/greenX/) for more details.